• Skip to main content

 Property Values

-Brighton has higher than average property prices.
-According to Zoopla, the average asking price here is a steep £403,030.
+Brighton and Hove has higher than average property prices.
+According to Rightmove, the average house price here is a steep £530,218.
 However, that doesn’t mean Brighton isn’t affordable to investors.
 Look on property portals like Rightmove and Zoopla and you’ll find Brighton property prices start from around £90,000.

 And remember, areas with higher property prices usually mean higher rents and so Brighton yields can be just as attractive as cheaper locations if you buy carefully.

-An interesting thing to know is that Brighton is one of the most popular cities with those moving out of London.
+An interesting thing to know is that Brighton is one of the most popular cities for those moving out of London.
 That helps to keep Brighton rents and property prices buoyant.

 Rental Demand